-- Start studies immediately on technical and economic aspects of implementation.
+Goals: Initiate studies on technical and economic aspects of implementation.
 Economic analysis should include design of appropriate financial incentives to responsibly encourage capital investments.
-Technical analysis to include size and type of facilities modifications, choice of appropriate combustion CO2 capture technology and choice of best reservoir for CO2 injection to maximize economics, especially relating to EOR benefits. - Study the implementation of this option after, or in some cases in conjunction with, energy efficiency options OG-3, 4, and 5 to minimize the amount of CO2 that needs to be processed.
+Technical analysis to include size and type of facilities modifications, choice of appropriate combustion CO_2 capture technology and choice of best reservoir for CO_2 injection to maximize economics, especially relating to EOR benefits.

+Study the implementation of this option after, or in some cases in conjunction with, energy efficiency options OG-3, 4, and 5 to minimize the amount of CO_2 that needs to be processed.